PATERSON FIRE HISTORY

 Unit 92 In bay at Southside FH Alan Crawford photo 1972

-November 14, 1970: Below is the first page on the official journal of Ambulance 91.
+November 14, 1970: Below is the first page on the official journal of Ambulance Unit 91.
 The crew were John and Emory Merlino who reported for duty at 10:45 (changed to 8) PM at quarters of Engine Company 8 at 71 Wayne Avenue.
 Erroneously the attendants forgot to write in the new date - Saturday, November 15, 1970.
 The first run was at 1:03 AM to an auto accident at Arch Street and Presidential Boulevard.
 Of interest, is they referred to the ambulance as Car 91.
 Also note that DC Bakanauskas dropped off a battery for a police radio.
 During a transition period changing ambulance dispatch from PPD to PFD, ambulances could respond to PPD or FAO directives

 Picture